 Comparison of baseline characteristics in patients

-Patient screening process is as outlined in Figure 1.
+The patient screening process is as outlined in Figure 1.
 A total of 92 patients were assessed for eligibility to participate in the study.
 Out of this, 21 patients were excluded for: not meeting inclusion criteria (n = 13), declined to participate (n = 5), and other reasons (n = 3).
 The remaining 71 patients were randomized to control group (n = 35) and PICCO group (n = 36).
-However, in the control group, 5 patients were lost to follow-up, leaving 30 patients who completed the study. on the other hand, in the PICCO group, 34 patients received the procedure, 2 patients did not receive the procedure due to relatives’ refusal, and 4 patients were lost to follow-up.
+However, in the control group, 5 patients in the control group were lost to follow-up, leaving 30 patients who completed the study.
+On the other hand, in the PICCO group, 34 patients received the procedure, 2 patients did not receive the procedure due to relative’s refusal, and 4 patients were lost to follow-up.
 Therefore 30 patients from this group were analyzed at the end of the study.
 Consequently, a total of 60 patients, comprising 34 men and 26 women, with AMI complicated by CS were included in the present study.
 The age range was 66-87 years.
 Baseline characteristics of patients in the two groups are presented in Table 1.
 No statistically significant differences regarding baseline characteristics of patients between the two groups were observed (all P > 0.05).

 Comparison of clinical outcome variables in patients

 A comparison was made of the APACHE II score, SOFA score, hs-TnI, NT-proBNP, lactate levels and oxygenation index on day 1, 3 and 7 after treatment between the groups (Table 2).
 In the PiCCO group, APACHE II score, SOFA score, hs-TnI and NT-proBNP levels gradually decreased after treatment, and these indicators were significantly lower (P < 0.05 or P < 0.01) in comparison to the control group.
 When comparing oxygenation index and lactate levels, no significant difference on day 1 and 3 after treatment was seen between two groups (P > 0.05).
-However, on day 7 after treatment, the PiCCO group showed greater oxygenation index and lower lactate levels (P < 0.05).
+However, on day 7 after treatment, the PiCCO group showed greater oxygenation indices and lower lactate levels (P < 0.05).

 The infusion and urine volume at various time frames are presented in Table 3.
-The infusion (P < 0.05) and urine volume (P < 0.01) during 0-24 h in the PiCCO group was significantly greater than the control group.
-Notably, there were no differences between the two groups in the infusion and urine volume between 24-48 h and 48-72 h.
+The infusion (P < 0.05) and urine volume (P < 0.01) during 0-24 hr in the PiCCO group was significantly greater than the control group.
+Notably, there were no differences between the two groups in the infusion and urine volume between 24-48 hr and 48-72 hr.

-A comparison was made of the primary outcomes of ADL score, and secondary outcomes such as the days on vasoactive agents, days on mechanical ventilation, duration of mechanical ventilation, EICU/CCU length of stay and occurrence of pulmonary edema between two groups (Table 4).
+A comparison was made of the primary outcomes of ADL score, and secondary outcomes such as the days on vasoactive agents, days on mechanical ventilation, duration of mechanical ventilation, EICU/CCU length of stay and occurrence of pulmonary edema between the two groups (Table 4).
 The PiCCO group showed significantly higher ADL scores (P = 0.000) compared to control group.
 Days on vasoactive agents (P = 0.013), duration of mechanical ventilation (P = 0.000), days on mechanical ventilation (P = 0.011) and EICU/CCU length of stay (P = 0.005) were significantly lower in the PiCCO group than in the control group.
 However, no significant difference was observed in the incidence of pulmonary edema between the two groups (P = 0.589).

-The parameters CI, EVLWI, ITBVI and GEDVI were assessed at various time points and the results are summarized in Table 5.
-The results show that the levels of EVLWI (P = 0.000), ITBVI (P = 0.000) and GEDVI (P = 0.000) were significantly lower at 48 h and 72 h than those at 24 h.
-On the other hand, the value of CI (P = 0.001) was significantly higher at 48 h and 72 h than that at 24 h.
+The parameters CI, EVLWI, ITBVI and GEDVI were assessed at various time points, and the results are summarized in Table 5.
+The results show that the levels of EVLWI (P = 0.000), ITBVI (P = 0.000) and GEDVI (P = 0.000) were significantly lower at 48 hr and 72 hr than those at 24 hr.
+On the other hand, the value of CI (P = 0.001) was significantly higher at 48 hr and 72 hr than that at 24 hr.

 DISCUSSION